RavianXReaver/ScyllaDB_3Node_Cluster/README.md

 ```
    terraform apply
 ```
 7. This is it!
 You made it to the end!
-If you happen to come across any issue, make sure to raise an issue.
+If you happen to come across any issues, make sure to raise it.